olebole/irafdoc/doc/obsutil.specfocus.rst

   indicated by highlighting boxes.
   </p>
   <p>
-  The <tt>'p'</tt> key produces graphs of the autocorrelation profiles.
+  The <span style="font-family: monospace;">'p'</span> key produces graphs of the autocorrelation profiles.
 This also requires more than one image and more than one sample.
 The top graph shows the profiles of all images at a particular sample and the bottom graph shows the profiles of all samples at a particular image.
 The bottom sample boxes